Now you’re sure about selling your business you presumably just want to get on with it, to make it happen.

 - marketing and sales

-Effort is best focussed on activities that maximize short term payback and, ideally, impact favorably on current year-to-date financial performance.
+Effort is best focused on activities that maximize short term payback and, ideally, impact favorably on current year-to-date financial performance.

 It also makes sense to incorporate realistic medium and long term measures in updated business and sales/marketing plans.
 The buyer will not wish to see an immediate dip in performance after the sale, so well presented ideas on the future will instill confidence.